titpetric/atitool/README.md

 # atitool
-Atitool is a tool for reading ATI Radeon RX 400 and 500 series VBIOS ROM files.
+Atitool is a tool for reading ATI Radeon RX 400 and 500 series Polaris VBIOS ROM files.

 It's inspired by PolarisBiosEditor.
 PBE is written in C# with Winforms GUI and has a terrible cross-platform experience.
 Atitool is designed to overcome those limitations.
 It outputs the following information.